verberden/verberden/README.md

 - 👋 Hi, I’m @verberden
-- 👀 I’m interested in TypeScript, NodeJs, Go, backend stuff.
+- 👀 I’m interested in TypeScript, NodeJs, Go and backend stuff.
 - 🌱 I’m currently learning how to be a good programmer :).
 Truing to learn something about algorithms, big O and such stuff.
 - 📫 How to reach me dev.verberden@gmail.com